Where is the Commencement ceremony held?

 Can I store my belongings in the trunk room over the summer?

 No, graduating seniors are not allowed to store any belongings in the trunk room following Commencement.
-Any item remaining in the trunk rooms after June 6, is assumed abandoned and will be removed and disposed.
+Any item remaining in the trunk rooms after your scheduled move out date of the Monday after graduation is assumed abandoned and will be removed and disposed of.